Edoardo Agnelli (entrepreneur, born 1892): Death

-Agnelli died in a plane accident on 14 July 1935, when he was returning from Forte dei Marmi in his father's seaplane, a Savoia-Marchetti SM.80 piloted by Arturo Ferrarin, en route to Genoa.
-The seaplane's floats bumped a wandering tree trunk, causing the plane to overturn.
-Agnelli died after being struck on the back of the head by the propeller; Ferrarin was uninjured.
+Agnelli died in a plane accident on 14 July 1935, when he was returning to Genoa from Forte dei Marmi in his father's seaplane, a Savoia-Marchetti SM.80 piloted by Arturo Ferrarin.
+The seaplane's floats bumped into a wandering tree trunk, causing the plane to overturn.
+Agnelli died after being struck on the back of the head by the propeller, which decapitated him; Ferrarin was uninjured.